Indian football league system: I-League 2nd Division (2007–2022)

 The National Football League's second division was succeeded by the I-League 2nd Division in 2008.
 The state FAs nominated top teams from their respective state leagues to AIFF who then selected the clubs based on criteria.
 The number of clubs in this league varied each season.
 Since 2017–18 season, the league saw introduction of the I-League reserve sides which weren't eligible for promotion.
 After the I-League lost its top tier status, the I-League 2nd Division was demoted, re-establishing India's third tier since the NFL's Third Division in 2006.

-I-League (2022–present)
+I-League (2022–2025)

 Starting from the 2022–23 season, I-League lost its top-tier status.
 The champions of the 2022–23 I-League were promoted to the ISL with no participation fee.
 In its recommendation for 2024–25, it was agreed to fully implement promotion and relegation between the two leagues.

+Indian Football League (2026–present)

+In 2026, I-League was renamed to Indian Football League.